 Yet simply having a policy that requires data-sharing is not enough.
-Governments need the organisational and technological infrastructure to make sharing a reality.
-In the aftermath of 9/11, the Office of the Director of National Intelligence (ODNI) was created to coordinate activities across the intelligence community, instating an organisational focal point for data-sharing.
+Governments need the organizational and technological infrastructure to make sharing a reality.
+In the aftermath of 9/11, the Office of the Director of National Intelligence (ODNI) was created to coordinate activities across the intelligence community, instating an organizational focal point for data-sharing.
 The ODNI also helped develop a common cloud platform for the intelligence community—the Intelligence Community Information Technology Enterprise (IC ITE).
 The IC ITE provides a common architecture to enable better sharing of data from 17 different entities.
 Having easy access to this data source allows AI and ML applications to identify threats in a range of data sources from bank accounts to satellite imagery to police reports.25

-Healthcare and biomedical research have similar reasons and motivations to create a robust mechanism for sharing data, though the task is more complicated.
-Making progress against public health threats such as COVID-19 and diseases, such as cancer and Alzheimer’s, could require data-sharing among healthcare’s federated public-private ecosystem.
-A national health data-sharing authority could facilitate sharing among many groups—including biomedical researchers, patients, pharma companies, hospitals and more.
+Health care and biomedical research have similar reasons and motivations to create a robust mechanism for sharing data, though the task is more complicated.
+Making progress against public health threats such as COVID-19 and diseases, such as cancer and Alzheimer’s, could require data-sharing among health care’s federated public-private ecosystem.
+A national health data-sharing authority could facilitate sharing among many groups—including biomedical researchers, patients, pharma companies, hospitals, and more.
 Such an entity could provide a level of accountability and trust that shared data would be used and credited appropriately and fairly.
 It could also ensure that the value of contributing data assets is equitably accounted to retain integrity of sharers’ business models (e.g., via data marketplaces).
 A federal coordinating body would be in a position to secure significant long-term financing, the best talent in data science and cybersecurity, and a responsive approach that delivers value to researchers and practitioners while using the latest tools to protect privacy.

 After 9/11, the United States committed as a nation to change its expectations and develop new routines and ways of thinking in the interest of national security.
-This might be precisely the culture shift and infrastructure that healthcare data-sharing requires at this moment.
+This might be precisely the culture shift and infrastructure that health care data-sharing requires at this moment.

 Having witnessed the starring role data has played related to COVID-19, it’s clear that data-sharing and collaborative science are possible and worth promoting.
-There is a growing body of knowledge designed to help government leaders maximise the value of data.
-Our colleagues’ Seven lessons COVID-19 has taught us about data strategy26 provides guidance that covers the collection, analysis and presentation of data, as well as data governance and privacy issues.
+There is a growing body of knowledge designed to help government leaders maximize the value of data.
+Our colleagues’ Seven lessons COVID-19 has taught us about data strategy26 provides guidance that covers the collection, analysis, and presentation of data, as well as data governance and privacy issues.
 This knowledge, combined with advances in technology, makes efficient data-sharing and analysis more achievable than ever.